 Results

 For the present study, we retrieved the clinical records of 93 patients.
 After the application of the inclusion and exclusion criteria, we selected 69 eyes from 55 patients.
 After OCT analysis we further excluded 22 patients (25 eyes) for incomplete follow-up or low-quality OCT images.
 For patients who were treated in both eyes, we randomly selected only one eye and for this reason, we excluded 11 eyes.
 Finally, we included 33 eyes of 33 patients in the statistical analysis (Fig. 1).
+Of those, 18 patients (54.5%) showed an improvement greater than or equal to 5 letters in ETDRS chart at one month.
 Overall, we included 5 eyes with early DME, 21 with advanced DME, 5 with severe DME, and 2 patients with atrophic maculopathy.
 Table 1 summarizes the main demographic and clinical characteristics of the studied population stratified for the EDTRS improvement (< or ≥ than 5 letters) at 1 and 4 months of follow-up.
+Based on the mean CST values and SD at 1 month between the two groups, the effect size was set at 0.73.
+The output parameters evaluating the statistical power were as follows: non-centrality parameter δ = 2.089, critical t = 2.039, DF = 31, power = 0.53.
 Demographic characteristics showed that 15 (45.4%) patients were female and 18 (54.6%) were male.
-The mean age was 68.2±9.7, 15 (45.4%) patients were pseudophakic at the enrollment, and no patient presented more than a mild cataract during the whole period of observation.
-No consistent differences were observed in the demographic and functional characteristics at baseline between the patients that achieved an improvement of at least 5 letters, and the patients that showed an improvement of less than fine letters both at 1 month and 4 months (Table 1).
+The mean age was 68.2±9.7.
+Out of all the participants, 15 (45.4%) had undergone cataract surgery at the time of enrollment, and none of the patient showed more than a mild cataract during the entire observation period.
+No consistent differences were observed in the demographic and functional characteristics at baseline between the patients that achieved an improvement of at least 5 letters, and the patients that showed an improvement of less than five letters both at 1 month and 4 months (Table 1).

 The analysis of volumetric and morphological characteristics at baseline is shown in Table 2.
 Baseline measurements are stratified by letter improvement < or ≥5 letters at 1 and 4 months.
 The mean CST at baseline was 487.0±142.0 μm and when stratifying data, patients who showed an improvement ≥5 letters at 1 month had ticker CST at enrollment (531.2±153.9 μm p=0.048).
 No other relevant differences were highlighted when comparing the other retinal biomarkers.
-However, it should be noted that CAT and CV at baseline, similarly as observed for CST, tended to be higher in patients with better visual outcomes at 1 month (p=0.138 and p=0.143, respectively).
+However, it should be noted that CAT and CV at baseline, similarly as observed for CST, tended to be higher – even if not significantly – in patients with better visual outcomes at 1 month (p=0.138 and p=0.143, respectively).